Turbocharge Text-to-Video Generation (Pro)

 Wrap Up

 Congratulations!
-You have successfully smashed a stable diffusion video generation model.
+You have successfully smashed a text-to-video model.
 You can now use the pruna

-package to optimize any custom stable diffusion video generation model.
+package to optimize any custom video generation model.
 The only parts that you should modify are step 1 and step 4 to fit your use case.